RHInception/re-docs/intro/definitions.rst

 Playbook
    A document describing a software release.
 This document is stored in MongoDB.
-Playbooks consists of two main items: ownership identification, and a list of steps (See also: **Playbook Step**) required to finish so that the release can be considered completed.
+Playbooks consists of three main items: ownership identification, target hosts, and a list of steps (See also:
+   **Playbook Step**) required to finish so that the release can be considered completed.

 Playbook Step
    A playbook step represents a unit of work in your overall release